HiFi: Innuos Zen Mini MKIII Review with Phoenix USB Re-Clocker and LSPU.

 SWAY – DIANA KRALL – Tidal FLAC – Ok, get your glass of whiskey, turn out the lights and turn it up.
 This track will bring you Diana into your room.
 It’s seductive, sexy and intimate.
 Sounds like she is singing just for me and her vocals are so direct and in the room.
 When I listened to this without the power supply it had a lighter presentation with a crisper sound to the vocal.
 With the power supply added it just gets more realistic.
 The smoky voice of Diana Krall is smooth as silk here while instruments are gently playing and presented in a rich full way, with a big tall and wide soundstage.
 Yes TALL.

-At the end of the day there are some big differences in music streamers when we start to go into the higher end, even if using an external DAC.
+At the end of the day there are differences in music streamers when we start to go into the higher end, even if using an external DAC.
 One thing I need to mention is that the Zen Mini MKIII has a built in DAC if you do not have or use an external.
 It’s an all in one piece, and you can start with the streamer and upgrade it in many ways as you move along your audio journey.
 Add a DAC later.
 Add the power supply.
 Add the Phoenix.
 It’s a streamer that can seriously grow with you and will not be obsolete as it will always sound just as beautiful as it does now.
-If you can swing 2X the cost of a Bluesound Node 2i, I would suggest looking at the Zen Mini III and then adding to it later as you can.
+If you can swing 2X the cost of a Bluesound Node 2i, I would suggest looking at the Zen Mini III and then adding to it later as you can but I do prefer the DAC inside of the Node 2i over the DAC inside of the Mini.
+On their own, I prefer the Node 2i.
+But when you add to the Mini, that is when you can take it up a few levels in performance.

-As it is now, the Zen Mini III with LSPU and the Phoenix is simply delicious in my system, and for my budget I would call this my end game digital setup (With Innuos and my Dac we are looking at $8500 retail) as it’s about what I want to spend, max, on digital.
-Now of course the Innuos Statement would be the TRUE end game but for 1/3 the cost, I will be happy with the Zen Mini and Phoenix for a long time to come.
+As it is now, the Zen Mini III with LSPU and the Phoenix is simply delicious in my system.
+Now of course the Innuos Statement would be the TRUE end game but for 1/3 the cost, the Mini combo is something one should not take lightly.

 As for the Phoenix, I know many are skeptical of pieces like this, especially at the cost of over $3k but I suggest to go out and read opinions from actual customers who have bought or heard the Innuos Phoenix.
 You will see rave after rave.
-It’s the real deal and I can not imagine living without it now.
+It’s the real deal.
 As I said, I do not care how it does what it does…just that it does.
 It’s all about the music for me, not the specs or details.
 Just the music.

 I bought mine from Arizona Hi-Fi.
 Located in central uptown Phoenix they offer some of the coolest gear in town.
 Tubes, analog, digital, speakers, amps, tweaks, etc. Highly recommended you stop in or give them a call if you are looking for Innuos products!